 Strip away the politics and the corridor answers a real need.
 Nigeria’s northwest — populous, agricultural and insecurity-prone — is poorly stitched to the ports and markets of the coast.

-A modern highway from Sokoto to Badagry would cut haulage times across seven states and give farm produce a faster route to Lagos and to export.
-Road transport carries the overwhelming share of Nigerian freight.
+A modern highway from Sokoto to Badagry would cut haulage times across seven states.
+It would give farm produce a faster route to Lagos and to export, and road transport carries the overwhelming share of Nigerian freight.

 The government frames the project, with the coastal highway, as the infrastructure legacy of President Bola Tinubu’s term.
 Construction jobs and cement demand arrive quickly; the corridor’s full value depends on finishing it.